Skip to content

 Reasoning Control Mapping

-OpenAI gpt-5 family "low", "medium", "high" Returns a reasoning summary
+OpenAI provider-supported reasoning models "low", "medium", "high" Returns a reasoning summary

-Anthropic claude-4.x family "low", "medium", "high", "max" (Opus 4.6 only) Returns thinking text and preserves replay blocks for tool loops
+Anthropic provider-supported reasoning models "low", "medium", "high", "max" (Opus 4.6 only) Returns thinking text and preserves replay blocks for tool loops

 OpenRouter reasoning-capable models Model-dependent Returns reasoning text